straut12/sj4u-gh/_pages/ref/hardware/monitor-headless.md

 ```
 (use the route -n command to get gateway, ie 10.0.0.0)

-A useul tool that will isolate RPi's on your network and also allow you to send some commands is RPi-hunter.
+A useful tool that will isolate RPi's on your network and also allow you to send some commands is RPi-hunter.
 It requires extra setup but may be worth it if you will have a lot of Pi's on your network.
 More details in Network-RPi-Hunter page

 ​​RealVNC Cloud Address book - This option does not need an IP address.
 You will be able to access devices from your Team address book in the RealVNC Viewer.